-Another component of U.S. policy under the Clinton Administration consisted of support measures for the Cuban people, a so-called second track of U.S. policy.
+Another component of U.S. policy consists of support measures for the Cuban people, a so-called second track of U.S. policy.
 This includes U.S. private humanitarian donations, U.S. government support for democracy-building efforts for Cuba, and U.S.- sponsored radio and television broadcasting to Cuba, Radio and TV Marti.
-According to the Administration, the two-track policy of isolating Cuba, but reaching out to the Cuban people, met both U.S. strategic and humanitarian interests.